 Come to Bremen to experience a city of contrasts.
 The city centre of Bremen is home to two UNESCO World Heritage sites: the medieval town hall and the impressive Roland statue on the market square.
 Only a couple of tram stops away from here, Astrium is hard at work creating unmanned resupply spacecraft for the International Space Station.
-On the left bank of the River Weser you'll find traditional products such as Hachez Chocolate being manufactured, as well as some more famous brands including Beck's beer and Kellogg's Corn Flakes.
+On the left bank of the River Weser you'll find traditional products such as Hachez Chocolate being manufactured, as well as some more famous brands including Beck's beer.
 The new headquarters for Radio Bremen are located over on the other side of the river.

 Bremen's seafaring traditions are still very much alive and well, particularly in the city's northern Vegesack district where you'll find a whole host of attractions along the 1.8km Maritime Mile.
 If you wander around the old docklands close to the city centre you'll discover an area undergoing transformation into the city's most modern and vibrant district to live, work and play.
 The west of the city is home to the Fallturm, Europe's one and only drop tower conducting experiments in zero gravity, which overlooks the University of Bremen and the Universum interactive science centre.

 Many of the main attractions are just a short walk away from Bremen Exhibition and Conference Centre through the city centre.
 The extensive local public transport system is on hand for any sights of interest further afield, and also provides an excellent connection between Bremen's international airport and the exhibition grounds via a short 15-minute tram ride.
 If you're travelling by car, electronic signs will guide you across Bremen

 to bring you straight to Bremen Conference Centre.
 There are approximately 2,500 parking spaces directly in front of the exhibition halls, plus an additional 320 spaces in the on-site multi-storey car park.